Netlify: JAMstack

 JAMstack (Note: Also stylized as Jamstack.) is a cloud-native web development architecture based on client-side JavaScript code, reusable APIs, and markup content.
 It was pioneered and created by Netlify.
 In its purest form, the idea of JAMstack is that a web application is pre-built into static pages, using content and code to generate the output.
 In basic terms, JAMstack is a significant shift in focus from the now abstractable back end to the now-powerful front end.

 Netlify is the host of the annual Jamstack Conf and runs the annual Jamstack Community Survey.

 Reception

 In March 2017, Netlify CMS was named "GitHub project of the week" by the Software Development Times.

 On July 10, 2018, GitHub founder and former CEO Tom Preston-Werner predicted that "within 5 years, you'll build your next large scale, fully featured web app with JAMstack and deploy on Netlify."

-Netlify customers include Google, Facebook, Verizon, NBC, Samsung, Nike, Cisco, Atlassian, LiveChat, TriNet, Loblaw, Wieden+Kennedy, Vue.js, Citrix, Peloton, Kubernetes, Lodash, Smashing Magazine, Sequoia Capital, VMware, UW Health, Pan Macmillan, Victoria Beckham Beauty, Twilio, and Unilever.
+Netlify has many commercial customers including Google, Facebook, Verizon, NBC, Samsung, Nike, Cisco, and Unilever.